hadikiler/Subtitle-Translator/README.md

 # 🌐 Subtitle Translator (English)

 This project is a tool for translating `.srt` subtitles from any language to any language.
 You can use this tool to process and translate subtitle files using an AI model.
-With this project, you will have 200 request credits to use. <br>
+With this project, you will have 200 request credits **per day** to use. <br>
 ⚠️ **Note**: Please note that translating large subtitle files will take time, and if the file is too large, your credits may not suffice.

 🔎 **Tested Languages**: The project has only been tested on "Persian" and "English" so far.